LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 - [x] scheduled posts and local drafts
 - [x] create reports for posts and users
 - [x] custom emojis
-- [x] calendar (Friendica-specific + read-only, creating events is not supported yet by the back-end)
+- [x] event calendar (Friendica-specific, creating events is not supported yet by the back-end)
+- [x] pull notifications with background checks
+- [x] (experimental) push notifications using UnifiedPush

 ## Technologies used